25 Aug Are the Insects on My Tree Harmful?

 Safety Tips for Using Pesticides to Treat Infested Trees

-Pesticides are strong chemicals that can treat infested trees and require special care and attention.
-Always read the label of any pesticide that you purchase, and make sure to keep it locked up and out of reach of children and pets.
+If you do decide you need to use a pesticide, always read the label of any pesticide that you purchase, and make sure to keep it locked up and out of reach of children and pets.

 Additionally, when you’re applying pesticides you should ensure they aren’t being sprayed in a way that they will end up in storm drains, creeks, streams, ponds, or other bodies of water on your property or downstream.
 Pesticides can contaminate waterways and the plant and animal species that live inside them.